alxsbn/notes/_posts/2025-12-30-when-photography-killed-painting-the-ai-parallel.md

 The pattern is repeating.

 Senior developers, with years of experience and battle-tested expertise, will almost certainly resist AI coding tools the hardest.
-Not because they're wrong about code quality, but because they have the most to lose: years of muscle memory, hard-won reflexes, craft pride tied to "writing elegant code."
+Not because they're wrong about code, but because they have the most to lose: years of muscle memory, hard-won reflexes, craft pride tied to "writing elegant code."

 Meanwhile, new developers arriving today won't carry that weight.
 For them, AI coding tools will simply be there, reality rather than a threat to unlearn around.
 They won't debate whether AI-generated code is "real programming."
 They'll just ask: what can I build with this?